 What is DACA?

 DACA stands for Deferred Action for Childhood Arrivals.
-It is a program that gives protection to certain people who entered the U.S. as children and meet guidelines set by the Department of Homeland Security (DHS).
-It allows them to apply for a driver’s license, social security number, and work permit.
+It is a program that gives protection to certain people who entered the U.S. as children and meet the guidelines set by the Department of Homeland Security (DHS).
+It allows them to apply for a driver’s license, a Social Security number, and a work permit.
 It also offers deportation protection.

 What is the current status of DACA?